TheMorphium/File_integrity_checker/README.md

 To Install:
 1) Elevate yourself to root "sudo su"
+2) Ensure you have the python venv tools "apt install python3.10-venv" Use your python version.
 2) Go to your opt folder "cd /opt"
 2) Clone this repo to this location "git clone https://github.com/TheMorphium/File_integrity_checker.git"
+3) Move to new folder "cd File_integrity_checker"
+4) Create virtual enviornment "python -m venv env"
+5) Install libraries "pip install -r requirements.txt"
-3) Make a new .env file with the ENV_EXAMPLE text as a template.
+3) Make a new .env file with the ENV_EXAMPLE text as a template. "nano .env"
+4) Paste contents of ENV_EXAMPLE, and modify for your needs
-4) Make a service to launch watchdog:
+5) Make a service to launch watchdog:
-5) Edit a new file "nano /etc/systemd/system py_watchdog.service"
+6) Edit a new file "nano /etc/systemd/system py_watchdog.service"
-6) Paste below text
+7) Paste below text

 [Unit]
 Description=Python Watchdog